You are now in the main content area

 Indoor Drop-In Free Play

-Our Drop-in Free Play will have both adults and children (birth-six years of age) singing, playing games, creating art and moving our bodies together through dance and rhythm.
-Activities are both planned and spontaneous, giving children and caregivers an opportunity to connect with each other and share ideas.
+Our Drop-in Free Play will feature both adults and children (birth to six years of age) singing, playing games, creating art, and moving their bodies together through dance and rhythm.
+Activities are both planned and spontaneous, providing children and caregivers with opportunities to connect with each other and share ideas.
 Come follow your child’s lead with us as we explore new activities, create special moments, and much more!

 Days & Times